ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 The protocol's loop avoidance mechanisms SHOULD be able to use identifiers that change over time.
 Identifiers MUST NOT relate to network topology.
-In particular such mechanism should not rely on any FQDN, IP address, or identifier tied to a public certificate used or owned by the server.
+In particular they should not rely on any FQDN, IP address, or identifier tied to a public certificate used or owned by the server.
 Servers SHOULD be able to migrate and change the identifiers they use as stratum topologies or network configurations change.